trzy/RoBart/README.md

 # RoBart: Autonomous LLM-controlled robot using iPhone
 *Copyright 2024 Bart Trzynadlowski*

-**What if you could put your brain in a robot body?** Ok, ok, that's not possible, but what if you could put Claude or GPT-4 in a robot body?
+**What if you could put your brain in a robot body?** Okay, okay, that's not possible, but what if you could put Claude or GPT-4 in a robot body?
 And not just any robot body but a robot body based on a salvaged hoverboard and an iPhone for compute and sensors?
 That's exactly what I did.
 Read on, human!

 <p align="center"><img src="docs/Readme/Images/sealab.jpg" /></p>